b-inary/holdem-hand-evaluator/scripts/Readme.md

 This is where the complete hash function comes in.
 The complete hash function is a hash function that is injective, so collisions do not occur by principle.

-Here we use a simple hash function called the single displacement method. `02-offset_table.rs` attempts to generate an offset table used in the hash function in which the maximum hash key is minimized.
+Here we use a simple hash function called the single displacement method. `01-offset_table.rs` attempts to generate an offset table used in the hash function in which the maximum hash key is minimized.

-To achieve a better compression ratio, we also mix the bits before applying the hash function by multiplying an odd number.
-A good multiplier is also given by `02-offset_table.rs`.

 ## Now, Refer to the Lookup Table!

-`03-lookup_tables.rs` computes lookup tables both for flushes and non-flushes.
+`02-lookup_tables.rs` generates lookup tables both for flushes and non-flushes.
 The lookup table for flushes has 8,129 entries (= 16KB) and that for non-flushes has at least 73,775 entries (= 144KB).

 Although there are 52 choose 5 (= 2,598,960) unique five-card poker hands, many of those have the same strength; actually, it is known that there are only 7,462 equivalence classes on five-card poker.
 Therefore, the return value fits in a 16-bit integer.